hoangghaii/nail-admin/docs/code-standards.md

   // Validate formats
   if (!isValidEmail(email)) {
-    throw new ValidationError('Invalid email format');
+    throw new ValidationError("Invalid email format");
   }

   if (password.length < 8) {
-    throw new ValidationError('Password must be at least 8 characters');
+    throw new ValidationError("Password must be at least 8 characters");
   }
 }
 ```